 I use the word vegan in whatever sense I can to inspire change.
-Just like a plumber’s snake does its job by bending this way and that in order to clear obstructions, I bend the word vegan in whichever way serves my purpose at the moment.
+Just like a plumber’s snake does its job by bending this way and that in order to clear obstructions, I bend the word vegan in whichever way suits my purpose at the moment.

 Can You be “Mostly Vegan”?

 These phrases tend to enrage vegan fundamentalists.
 They’ll insist, “a little bit vegan” makes no more sense than, “a little bit pregnant.”
-Sometimes they’ll even confusion over what “mostly vegan” or “80 percent vegan” is supposed to mean.
+Sometimes they’ll even feign confusion over what “mostly vegan” or “80 percent vegan” is supposed to mean.

 Two Contemporary Definitions of Vegan

-Since its founding by Donald Watson and others in 1944, the Vegan Society has continued on to this day.
+Since its founding by Donald Watson and others in 1944, the Vegan Society has continued to this day.
 Over time, the organization has revisited the task of defining veganism, and produced this effort:

 Veganism is a philosophy and way of living which seeks to exclude—as far as is possible and practicable—all forms of exploitation of, and cruelty to, animals for food, clothing or any other purpose; and by extension, promotes the development and use of animal-free alternatives for the benefit of animals, humans and the environment.
 In dietary terms it denotes the practice of dispensing with all products derived wholly or partly from animals.

-You’ll notice that my definition isn’t just simpler and briefer.
-It also removes motivation from consideration.
+You’ll notice that my definition isn’t just simpler and briefer, it also removes motivation from consideration.